Himalayas logo

 2. ATS-optimized resume examples for a Convict Guard

-Applicant Tracking Systems (ATS) are software tools that employers use to filter resumes.
-They scan for specific keywords and phrases that match the job description.
-If your resume doesn't include these keywords or has complex formatting, the ATS might reject it before a human even sees it.
+Applicant Tracking Systems (ATS) are software tools employers use to filter resumes.
+They scan for keywords, dates, and clear sections.
+If your resume lacks the right words or uses odd layout, an ATS might reject it.

 ATS-compatible example